abiosoft/caddyserver.com/public/blog/caddy_and_owncloud.md

 ownCloud
 --------

-A quick introduction to [ownCloud](https://owncloud.org) for those who never heard about it (as found on Wikipedia).
+A quick introduction to [ownCloud](https://owncloud.org) for those who never heard about it (as found on Wikipedia):

 > OwnCloud (stylized ownCloud) is a suite of client-server software for creating file hosting services and using them.
 > OwnCloud is functionally very similar to the widely used Dropbox, with the primary functional difference being that OwnCloud is free and open-source, and thereby allowing anyone to install and operate it without charge on a private server, with no limits on storage space (except for disk capacity or account quota) or the number of connected clients.